We're going to be talking about, we're going to be talking about Julian Assange.

 But I guarantee the Australian government absolutely lobbied to get him back.

-And the human rights lawyer even said it that the Australian prime minister stood up to the U.S. government to get him back.
+And the human rights lawyer even said it, that the Australian prime minister stood up to the U.S. government to get him back.

-So, you know, and then also it was done, someone mentioned this earlier.
+So, you know, and then also, it was done, someone mentioned this earlier.

 I think the Biden administration also said, you know what, bro, let's get him back.

-So it only makes sense that Biden would go ahead and push to get him uh sent back to Australia as well.
+So it only makes sense that Biden would go ahead and push to get him sent back to Australia as well.

-A lot of you Gen Zers don't even remember that.
+A lot of you Gen Zers don't even remember, don't know, because you guys were probably babies back then.

-Biden was Obama's vice president vice president, guys.
+Biden was Obama's vice president, guys.

 And now Obama is pretty much like the vice president for Biden right now.